elves/elvish/website/ref/command.md

 # Running a script

-Invoking Elvish with one or more arguments (excluding flags and their arguments) will cause Elvish to execute a script.
+Invoking Elvish with one or more arguments will cause Elvish to execute a script (unless there are flags that suppress this behavior).

 If the `-c` flag is given, the first argument is executed as a single [code chunk](language.html#code-chunk).